heggy231/BUILD-A-CSS-ROBOT/Note.md

     - move down, y-val increases
     - Unit used for grid squares = pixels

-  * 5 ways to position things:
+  * 5 ways to position top right bottom left z-index things:
     1st) static: default positioning
     2nd) relative: move relative to others
     - any time not static, you escape from normal flow and opens door to call on four new properties: top, right, bottom, left